Your Top 12 Return to the Workplace Questions Answered

 Author: Kim Freeman, Esq.

 Many employers asked workers to quickly transition to remote work when the pandemic swept the US in spring 2020.
-Now, with fewer COVID-19 cases and abundant vaccines, for many, it's time to return to worksites.
+Now, with more COVID-19 treatment options and abundant vaccines, for many, it's time to return to worksites.

 Handling these issues with compassion and consistency is essential, especially given the tightening of the job market.
 Even in the best of times, failure to retain good employees meant a hit to the bottom line.
 According to Gallup, turnover and replacement cost businesses one-half to two times an employee's annual salary.
 And these days, it may be difficult to replace the person at all.

-HR professionals play a significant role in helping employees to return to workspaces.
+Human resource professionals play a significant role in helping employees to return to workspaces.
 Hopefully, part of your return-to-workplace plan was surveying employees about their concerns.
 If it wasn't, it's not too late to ask them how they are feeling and how you can help.
 Consider quarterly surveys as the transition continues.
-Workers who believe their employer cares about them and are transparent with return-to-work plans are more likely to stay.
+Workers who believe that their employer cares about them and is transparent with them about return-to-work plans are more likely to stay.

 HR must understand the top issues related to moving back into workplaces.
 Here are some of the questions and answers you'll want to consider as you successfully reopen your workspaces.